 Presented in the barn at Green Croft on the Wall alongside Meto by Imogen Cloët, summer 2018.

-#Untitled10 is a commission for The Bowes Centre at The Bowes Museum, Barnard Castle, for which 10 artists have responded to the permanent collections at the museum, culminating in an exhibition during winter 2018/19.
-For 'Song' I was allowed unprecedented access to the collection of seldom heard 18th & 19th century instruments, using their fragile sounds as field recordings rather than playing them conventionally.
+Originally commissioned as part of the #Untitled10 exhibition in 2018, Song has now been re-worked for permanent installation in the Music Room at Bowes.
+I was allowed unprecedented access to the collection of seldom heard 18th & 19th century instruments, using their fragile sounds as field recordings rather than playing them conventionally.
 The music room in which the instruments are displayed as static antiquities has become animated by their voices as if in strange conversation with each other.

 "Piano music installation is stunning, simple, effective and adds so much to the room" - Bowes Museum visitors book